 The mindful traveler: How can you merge into a new culture and experience the country fully?

-I was asked the other day how I actually get to know locals and manage to submerge deeper into the local culture every time I am visiting a new country ending up withd so much access to locals and hidden places.
+I was asked the other day how I actually get to know locals and manage to submerge deeper into the local culture every time I am visiting a new country ending up with so much access to locals and hidden places.
 I have never really thought about the how and why till that moment and it made me think?
-What am I doing different?
+What am I doing differently?

 - Ask questions and if you don’t speak the language make your body language work for you.
 People around the world understand each other through sign language.
-As human beings we want to get to know each other and learn form each other, if you make an effort the other person will appreciate it and will explain and show you.
+As human beings, we want to get to know each other and learn from each other, if you make an effort the other person will appreciate it and will explain and show you.
 And you might be surprised sometimes you don’t even know what else they could show you.
-Especially on markets it can be helpful to be rather curious and not act like the conquering tourist.
+Especially in markets, it can be helpful to be rather curious and not act like the conquering tourist.
 I have been invited for lunch on markets, offered wild fruits that didn’t look good but tasted amazing.